Menazaa/RV64I_RWU/README.md

 # RV64 Core — RISC-V 64-bit Processor Core Implementation

+## Repository Description

-This repository contains the initial materials for a RISC-V 64-bit processor core implementation and its specification documentation.
+This repository contains the collaborative development of a RISC-V 64-bit processor core implementation (RV64IMAC) as part of the System on Chip course at Hochschule Ravensburg-Weingarten.
+The project includes both the hardware design (RTL implementation in VHDL/SystemVerilog) and comprehensive specification documentation built with Sphinx.

-The formal implementation specification is written with Sphinx and lives in the `docs/` directory.
-It covers architecture, design elements, memory maps, testing and verification, and electrical characteristics.
+The formal implementation specification lives in the `docs/` directory and covers architecture, design elements, memory maps, testing and verification, and electrical characteristics. **All team members contribute to a single unified specification document** that will be submitted as the final deliverable.

+### Project Components

+The processor core is divided into the following major components, each developed in a dedicated feature branch:

+- **Clock**: Clock generation and distribution
+- **Register File & Top Muxes and Adders**: General-purpose register file and datapath multiplexers
+- **ALU**: Arithmetic Logic Unit implementation
+- **Instruction Decoder**: Instruction decode and control signal generation
+- **I-Mem**: Instruction memory interface
+- **D-Mem**: Data memory interface
+- **BUS**: Wishbone bus interface implementation
+- **GPIO**: General Purpose I/O peripherals
+- **IRQ**: Interrupt request handling
+- **Toolchain**: Development tools and compilation environment
+- **Top-Level**: Integration and top-level module

 Important links